vionwinnie/old_website/starstockpicker.md

 ![Alt Text](/assets/AUCScoreChart.png)
 ![Alt Text](/assets/AccuracyScoreChart.png)

-Even though the accuracy score seems low compared to other classification problems, but in the context of stock picking, a betting average of 55% percent already makes you a rock star.
-Therefore, it is encouraging to see my accuracy score on average has 56% and with some approaching 60%.
+Even though the accuracy score seems low compared to other classification problems, but in the context of stock picking, a betting average of 55% percent is better than much of the analysts in Wall Street.
+Therefore, it is encouraging to see my accuracy score on average has 56% and with some periods approaching 60%.

 # Traditional Quant Model:
 Using the same dataset, I built the simple quant model, picking 3 metrics from each of the Earnings Momentum (25%), Quality (25%), and Valuation (50%) aspects.At each period, each stock will receive a weighted score from these three aspects and grouped into quintiles.
 In my portfolio, I will long the top quintile stocks within the for index and rebalance my holdings monthly.
 For this part, I have utilized Factset and not by Python.